ametricPURDUE/Chat-App/README.md

      - Interface for subServer
      - has static read and write methods to interact with client

-Test Descriptions:
+I/O and Server Testing :
+- ChatClient and ChatSubServer connection tested extensively by inputting incorrect inputs.
+      - ex.
+Strings when ints are expected and vice versa, null strings
+- ChatClient and MainChatServer connection tested
+      - Does not accept any input
+      - Does not crash even when no open servers are available Test Descriptions:
     - ChatClient.java:
         - main(Strin[] args)